tetracorp/k240/docs/_posts/2022-05-20-cu-amiga-demo.md

 Only one alien is available.
 The voice sounds and intro are not available, although this should be obvious given that the demo fits on a single disk instead of three.

-Cheat codes have been disabled, although game strings show that they were in the game at this point, known as "help codes".

 ### Gameplay differences